 Where to Stay

 General Luna sees the highest concentration of resorts and restaurants on the island.
 The town is the usual base and jumping-off point of travelers to other tourist attractions on the island.
-Here are some of the recommended resorts in General Luna according to Agoda users (as of January 2019).
+Here are some of the recommended resorts in General Luna according to Agoda users, in no particular order.

 - Isla Cabana Resort. ✅ CHECK RATES & AVAILABILITY